 A standard approach for dynamic factor model estimation is through the analysis of the covariance or autocovariance of the observed process.
-The autocovariance of a TFM-cp process in \eqref{model} is also a tensor with a low rank CP structure.
-Hence potentially the estimation of \eqref{model} can be done with a tensor CP decomposion procedure.
+The autocovariance of a TFM-cp process in \eqref{model} is also a tensor with a low-rank CP structure.
+Hence, potentially the estimation of \eqref{model} can be done with a tensor CP decomposition procedure.
 However, tensor CP decomposition is well known to be a notoriously challenging problem as it is in general NP hard to compute and the CP rank is not lower semi-continuous \citep{haastad1990tensor, kolda2009tensor, hillar2013most}.
-There is a number of work in tensor CP decomposition, which is often called tensor principal component analysis (PCA) in the literature, including alternating least squares \citep{comon2009tensor}, robust tensor power methods with orthogonal components \citep{anandkumar2014tensor}, tensor unfolding approaches \citep{montanari2014statistical, wang2017tensor}, rank-one alternating least squares \citep{anandkumar2014guaranteed, sun2017provable}, and simultaneous matrix diagonalization \citep{kuleshov2015tensor}.
-See also \cite{zhou2013tensor,wangmy2017tensor,hao2020sparse, wang2020learning} and \cite{auddy2020perturbation} among others.
-Although these methods can be used directly to obtain the low-rank CP components of the autocovairance tensors, they have been designed for general tensors and do not utilize the special structure induced by TFM-cp.
+There are a number of works on tensor CP decomposition, which is often called tensor principal component analysis (PCA) in the literature, including alternating least squares \citep{comon2009tensor}, robust tensor power methods with orthogonal components \citep{anandkumar2014tensor}, tensor unfolding approaches \citep{montanari2014statistical, wang2017tensor}, rank-one alternating least squares \citep{anandkumar2014guaranteed, sun2017provable}, and simultaneous matrix diagonalization \citep{kuleshov2015tensor}.
+See also \cite{zhou2013tensor,wangmy2017tensor,hao2020sparse, wang2020learning, auddy2023perturbation, han2023guaranteed}, among others.
+Although these methods can be used directly to obtain the low-rank CP components of the autocovariance tensors, they have been designed for general tensors and do not utilize the special structure embedded in the TFM-cp.